gummyflummy/LA1200_RandomNumberGenerator/README.md

 # LA1200_RandomNumberGenerator
-This is a random number generator made by me for school
+This is a random number generator made by me for school with C#